How to Prevent Yellowing on Retro Consoles

 If you’re a fan of vintage video games, you may have heard of console yellowing, or perhaps you’re experiencing it right now in your game room: those cherished consoles starting to take on a yellowish tint.
 This common issue, particularly prevalent in devices from the 1980s and 1990s, affects the plastic cases and can be quite frustrating for collectors and enthusiasts.
+How to Prevent Yellowing on Retro Consoles?
 Let’s dive into why this happens and what you can do to restore and preserve your beloved gaming hardware.

 Many vintage consoles are made from ABS (Acrylonitrile Butadiene Styrene) plastic, which often contains bromine compounds as flame retardants.
 Over time, exposure to ultraviolet (UV) light from the sun or indoor lighting can cause these bromine compounds to break down and react with oxygen, leading to a yellow or brown discoloration.